flproberti/flproberti/README.md

 - 💻 I’m interested in marketing and programming
 - 📅 I’m currently 15 years old
-- 📚 I’m currently learning lua and javascript
+- 📚 I’m currently learning lua, javascript, html, css and marketing
 - 📫 You can find me on discord.gg/ZygXV88sJv

 <br/>